TaurusOlson/incisive/README.rst

      'sepal_width': 3.5,
      'species': 'setosa'}

 `read_csv` returns a generator.
-Note that `csvlib`, by default, tries to guess the type of the columns.
+Note that `csvtools`, by default, tries to guess the type of the columns.

 * Writing a CSV file can be done in two ways: